masosan82/TrainingWheels/README.md

 The goal is to be a temporary set of “training wheels”: players should eventually be able to play without the overlay.

-> This is a personal-development alpha.
+> This is an early alpha release.
 Supported environments and features are limited.

 ## Screenshots